 - Vineyards: you can just visit a vineyard or join a tour for wine tasting.
 Try the Turanga Estate in Whitford, the Soljans in Kumeu, the Stoneyridge on Waiheke Island and the Babich Wines in Henderson.

-- Beaches: the most popular are Takapuna and Eastern Beach at Mission Bay.
-If you prefer quiet and peaceful place, visit Cockle Bay or Maraetai Beach.
+- Beaches: the most popular is Takapuna and Eastern Beach at Mission Bay.
+If you prefer the quiet and peaceful place, visit Cockle Bay or Maraetai Beach.